MarkJohnstoneGitHub/VBA-IDictionary/README.md

 **Creating a IScriptingDictionary with Dictionary.Create()**

 The Dictionary.cls is an IScriptingDictionary factory class.
 It returns an available IScriptingDictionary implementation, according to the compiler constants and/or the implementation specified.
 I.e. If the Scripting.Dictionary is specified and not available a DictionaryKeyValuePair will be returned.
+Cannot use new and must use the Dictionary.Create method to create a IScriptingDictionary object.

 The Dictionary.Create has three optional parameters:

  - dictionaryType : Specifies which IDictionary implementation to create. i.e. ScriptingDictionary or DictionaryKeyValuePairs.
-Default is the ScriptingDictionary.
+Default is the IScriptingDictionaryType.isdtScriptingDictionary.

  - compareMethod  : Specifies how string keys are handled either case sensitive or ignore case.
 Default value is vbBinaryCompare.